FivesquareSoftware/Cumulus/README.md

 ```

-Cumulus does even more, like direct from disk uploads, OAuth2 authentication, automatic queueing and cancelling of requests, and post-processing on a background thread (great for Core Data mapping in a child context), See more detailed examples in  the [Cumulus Programming Guide][GUIDE].
+Cumulus does even more, like direct from disk uploads, OAuth2 authentication, automatic queueing and cancelling of requests, and post-processing on a background thread (great for Core Data mapping in a child context), See more detailed examples in  the [Cumulus Programming Guide][Cumulus Programming Guide].

 ### Documentation

 You can install the Cumulus Xcode docset by running the "Install Cumulus Docs" scheme in Xcode.

-[Cumulus Programming Guide][GUIDE]
+[Cumulus Programming Guide][]
-[Example Apps][DEMO]
+[Example Apps][]
-[Running the Tests][TESTS]
+[Running the Tests][]

 ### License